nazirait/Multimodal_Representation/README.md

 # Comparative Study of Multimodal Representations

-This repository contains the code, data processing pipelines, experiments, and analysis for a Master's thesis on multimodal representation learning.
-The work compares a range of fusion strategies and model families across multiple multimodal datasets and evaluates their effectiveness for retrieval, recommendation and representation analysis.
+This repository contains the code, data processing pipelines, experiments, and analysis for a MSc thesis on multimodal representation learning.
+The work compares a range of fusion strategies and model families across multiple datasets and evaluates their effectiveness for retrieval, recommendation and representation analysis.

 **Note:** This project is part of the author's Master's thesis (repository owner: `nazirait`).
 If you use this work, please cite the thesis and refer to `CITATION.cff` for citation metadata.